ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 `Geo_Auth_Rec .
 County VARCHAR(50) null`

+## County

-**County:** County is a second-level political subdivision of a county, regardless of local labels.
+ County is a second-level political subdivision of a county, regardless of local labels.
 "Primorsky Krai" is a County in the Far Eastern Federal District (a State) of Russia.
 Localities should be referenced to county, parish or equivalent political subdivision when